maintenance

 Daily vs Weekly Cleaning: What’s the Difference?

-As a home barista, consistency is key—but not every clean needs to be a full production.
-Daily cleaning is your quick-hit maintenance to prevent grime buildup, while weekly cleaning (or when the “Clean Me” light flashes) ramps it up with the full Breville cleaning cycle.
+Not every clean needs to be a full production.
+Daily cleaning is just quick maintenance to prevent buildup.
+Weekly cleaning (or whenever that “Clean Me” light starts flashing) is when you run the full Breville cleaning cycle with tablets.

 Daily Cleaning: Quick and Essential